Rakeela/dragora-notes/2021-3-22-Fifty-Seventh.md

 Those were Yoet's *own* nanites, hahaha.

 ...but my mind is constantly veering off what I need to be doing.
+Longing for machine-assisted free will is actually a longing for my fast-switching nature to get *faster*, but for that velocity to be used in a more accurate way.

 ---
 Back to [[day-post-archive]]